-While the rapid headcount growth at Harneys over the past couple of years slowed somewhat last year (the firm actually reported a net loss of 10 lawyers between 2012 and 2013), the past 12 months nevertheless saw a number of strategic moves as the firm looked to strengthen its global presence.
+While the rapid headcount growth at Harneys over the past couple of years slowed somewhat last year — with a net gain of just one lawyer between 2012 and 2013 — the past 12 months nevertheless saw a number of strategic moves as the firm looked to strengthen its global presence.

 In February, Harneys established an association with Mauritius firm BLC Chambers, giving it a presence in the offshore jurisdiction that has the closest links to Africa.
 In May, the firm hired a duo of litigators from Ogier to grow in Cayman, and in July British Virgin Islands (BVI) litigation partner Philip Kite moved to London to launch a BVI litigation practice.